 Therapeutic eating calls for a conscious selection of foods and methods, for specific goals, for example, to support fertility, reverse pre-diabetes, prevent hay-fever or migraines, support cancer recovery, etc.

 Everyone’s food choices should be as individual as his or her feelings, dreams and aspirations.
-Meals should be different if a person is recovering from illness, getting ready for a job interview, trying to get pregnant, trying to lose weight, studying for an exam or trying to get rid of a cold.
+Meals should be different if a person is recovering from illness, getting ready for a job interview, trying to get pregnant, trying to lose weight, studying for an exam, trying to get rid of a cold or long covid.

 When challenges arise, it is essential to reduce or eliminate foods that create or exacerbate the problem, or that prevent the problem from resolving.
-For example, sometimes the results of eating weekly hot chilli is delayed 20 years symptomatically or when gaining weight around the middle, ask yourself if you are digesting life experiences.
+For example, sometimes the results of eating weekly hot chilli are delayed 20 years symptomatically, but stopping the habit may eradicate acid reflux.
+Regular iced coffees may lead to stomach cramps and diarrhoea or when gaining weight around the middle, maybe ask yourself if you are digesting life experiences.
 Perhaps this is a nudge to make changes, both in chosen foods and lifestyle, to move forward?